Trailers with Drive-Over Fenders

 Car Haulers as Drive-Over Fender Trailers

 Drive-Over Fender Trailers ExampleThe concept of drive-over fender trailers offers a lower center of gravity for the system, and a lower entry onto the deck.
-Yes, in the end, the tops of the fenders are roughly the same height as a deck-over trailer, but the vehicle platform is not that high.
-Also, the ramps go only up to the deck, so they have a lower rise, and a shallower angle.
+Yes, in the end, the tops of the fenders are roughly the same height as a deck-over trailer, but the main vehicle platform is not.

 One negative to the drive-over fender trailers is for many vehicles, only a portion of the tire goes onto the fender.
 That means it drives on the edge of the fender, which can be hard on the tire.
 (They should shift it over so one tire is up, and the other down, but application is another story.)
 Most 4×4 tires handle this just fine since the tires are tough and the vehicles are not super heavy.
 That might be a little different for a dually truck, or a wide tracked vehicle.